How to Make WWWow with

 Jamstack allows you to omit those glitches and creates a perfect environment to build a fully functional website.

-That's probably one of the most important factors and definitely cuts above WordPress (and other web-building platforms).
+That's probably one of the most important factors and cuts above WordPress (and other web-building platforms).

 A lot of people experience security breaches, hacking, and malware attacks that damage content or erase it.
 It’s also easy to get blacklisted by Google.
 That can cut you off from getting crawled by Google and gaining traffic to your website.
 In consequence, your business incurs serious losses.